enonic/old-xp-doc/doc/operations/service.rst

 Run XP as a Service
 ===================

-when installing Enonic XP on a standard production server, you will want to set it up as a service, so it automatically starts and stops when the server does.
+When installing Enonic XP on a standard production server, you will want to set it up as to run as a service.
-Basically the installation requirements are similar to the description in :ref:`getting_started_guide`, but you will need a different way to launch it.

 Linux
 -----